Savvythelegend/PGDocs/docs/labels_annotations.md

 so that when you define these labels or annotations in a cluster's metadata, they're inherited by all resources created by it (including pods).

-!!!
-Note
+:::note
-    Label and annotation inheritance is the technique adopted by CloudNativePG instead of alternative approaches such as pod templates.
+Label and annotation inheritance is the technique adopted by CloudNativePG
+    instead of alternative approaches such as pod templates.

 ## Predefined labels